Bill Hocker | Jun 18, 2018 on: Growth Issues

 "The trade" was a reference to the waste disposal industry but might also be seen as any development industry.
 "NIMBY" is, as I have always assumed, a term invented by developers to pejoratively label those trying to preserve the quality of their lives in the face of a less desirable future.
 There is no similar pejorative for those wishing to make money by diminishing that quality.
 Other than "developer".

 The intent of a pejorative label, raised to an art form by our current developer president, is to ridicule the target and divide them from the support of their otherwise similar peers.
 Who wants to be associated with someone who is "crooked" or "crazy".
 It is the prime weapon of every 10 year old schoolyard bully.

 While the term "NIMBY" is usually invoked by developers against those impacted by the project to discount their opposition, it is also used by the non-impacted residents who support, in principle, the concept of “property rights” or else of urban development as a sign of prosperity from which they may benefit.
-That is until a proposed project threatens their quality of life.
+That is, until a project is proposed in their back yard.